 - Come with a higher total cost of ownership - partly due to older technology and architecture, which are resource-intensive.
 This might also imply slower changes to existing and updated functionality.
 Read about how Limina helps reduce costs here.

-Additional advice when you’re comparing buy-side software providers
+Additional advice when you’re comparing buy-side solution providers

-We hope that this article has been useful in helping you to figure out the considerations to keep in mind when choosing between an emerging vs established buy-side software vendor.
+We hope that this article has been useful in helping you to figure out the considerations to keep in mind when choosing between an emerging vs established vendor, for example when comparing top OMS providers.

 As a general piece of advice, we recommend investigating the ownership structure and source of capital of any vendor.
 Is it coming from a long-term investor?
 Does the vendor have any conflict of interest or direct/indirect affiliation with other industry participants, such as being owned (partly or entirely) by a competitive firm?